KrisKennaway/ii-pix/README.md

 ## Precomputing distance matrix

 Computing the CIE2000 distance between two RGB colour values is fairly expensive, since the [formula](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) is complex.
-We deal with this by precomputing a matrix from all 256^3 integer RGB values to the 16 RGB values in a palette.
+We deal with this by precomputing a matrix from all 256^3 integer RGB values to all RGB values in the target palette.
 This matrix is generated on disk by the `precompute_distance.py` utility, and is mmapped at runtime for efficient access.

 For a 4-bit colour palette the file is 256MB; for the 8-bit NTSC colour palette it is 4GB!
 Image dithering is also correspondingly slower (especially if the file cannot be mmapped completely into memory and must be demand-paged).